SIPRI: Weapons boom shows no signs of slowing | DW | 08.12.2019

 The paper goes on to say that the US government sees its two biggest challengers as Russia and China, and that it remains committed to its 2017 pledge to expand its military weapons program.

 A number of arms companies also underwent fusions in 2017, which resulted in increased sales a year later.
-"The flood of fusions and takeovers shows that US armaments companies are embarking on a technically challenging program," said the SIPRI study.
+"The spate of mergers and acquisitions indicates that US arms companies expect the programme to be technically challenging," said the SIPRI study.

 UK doing good business